jojochuang/ozone/hadoop-hdds/docs/content/feature/Decommission.md

 # SCM Decommission

 Storage Container Manager (SCM) decommissioning is the process in which you can gracefully remove one of the SCM from the SCM HA Ring.
+For steps on migrating an SCM to a new host, refer to the [SCM Migration](./SCMMigration.md) guide.

 To decommission a SCM and remove the node from the SCM HA ring, the following steps need to be executed.
 ```shell